Swift object storage

 Setting up credentials

-You are able to use the Swift API using any API-user and setting up application specific credentials is therefore done in the same manner.
-See our Users article for more information.
+You are able to use the Swift API by using any API-user and setting up application specific credentials performed in the same manner.

 Swift client

-To use the client, provided you are also using the OpenStack terminal client, you should be able to re-use the same environmental variables as it does.
-That means if you are able to run for instance openstack server list in a terminal, you should also be able to run swift list (which will show your buckets in availability zone europe-se-1a) in the same terminal.
-Please see the OpenStack terminal client article for more information.
+That means if you are able to run for example openstack server list in a terminal, you should also be able to run swift list (which will show your buckets in availability zone europe-se-1a) in the same terminal.

 Client endpoints